 RSA-ACE does not provide group information.
-If you want to create groups, follow the instructions given in How to Configure Explicit Groups.
+If you want to create groups, follow these instructions: How to Configure Explicit Groups.

-For authentication against the Barracuda NextGen Firewall F-Series using an RSA-ACE authentication server, verify that the Clear Node Secret is properly set:
+For authentication against the Barracuda CloudGen Firewall using an RSA-ACE authentication server, verify that the Clear Node Secret is properly set:

 Step 1.
 Configure the RSA-ACE Server

 Before configuring RSA-ACE authentication, you must prepare the RSA-ACE server:

 Create an Agent Host and add the users who want to authenticate over the Barracuda CloudGen Firewall.